 Later, the new vintage was labeled as Opus One in 1982.
 The vineyards of Opus One spanned more than 50 hectares.
 Both Mondavi and Baron Philippe had some interesting views about wines.
 For instance, Robert Mondavi believed that winemaking represents the generosity of spirit and heart’s passion.
 Wine brings together our near and dear ones, friends and families.

 On the other hand, Baron Philippe believed that wine transcended humans and never perished after its birth.
 In 2004, Robert Mondavi’s winery was taken over by Constellation Brands.
 Both parties agreed to a 50% partnership after a mutual agreement.

 Trendy and Costly

-The Opus One wines were costly – even in the 1980s.
-For instance, a case of 12 bottles was sold for 24,000 dollars, an unprecedented price for a Napa Valley wine.
-Although Opus One has always remained a trendy brand of wines, it manufactures only two varieties.
-The first variety is a red Cabernet-rich Bordeaux wine, including small quantities of Petit Verdot, Merlot, Cabernet Franc, etc. The second variety of Opus One is known as Overture, and it is produced from grapes that are not of very high quality to represent Opus One.
-Overture is a piece of the orchestra played at the outset of a musical composition.
+Opus One wines were costly – even in the 1980s.
+For instance, a case of 12 bottles was sold for $24,000, an unprecedented price for a Napa Valley wine.
+Although Opus One has always remained a trendy wine brand, it manufactures only two varieties.
+The first variety is a red Cabernet-rich Bordeaux style wine, including small quantities of Petit Verdot, Merlot, Cabernet Franc, etc. The second variety of Opus One is known as Overture, and it is produced from grapes that are of lesser quality compared to Opus One.
+Overture refers to a piece of music the orchestra plays at the outset of a musical composition.